jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 ## Examining patients

 **Always introduce yourself.** For inpatients, introduce yourself again each day until it's clear they know you.
+Address them as Mr X or Mrs Y, and only use first names if they insist.
 Always knock before entering.
 Recognize that patients have lost control or privacy, so knocking and requesting to enter is one way to give some of that back.

 **Minimal exposure.** While you need to examine head to toe, you don't have to expose them all at once.
 Keep as much covered as possible as you're going